pendo-io/pendo-mobile-sdk/android/pnddocs/flutter-android.md

     }
     ```

-- Minimum and compile SDK Version:
+- Minimum SDK Version:
-If applicable, set your app to be compiled with **compileSdkVersion 33** or higher and **minSdkVersion 21** or higher:
+If applicable, set your app to be **minSdkVersion 21** or higher:

     ```java
     android {